Felony dog attack laws ::

 Citations

-1. McCuen Pleads Guilty To Owning Dog That Killed Jennifer Brooke, Denver Channel, September 24, 2004 (web.archive.org).
+1. After three pit bulls killed Jennifer Brooke in 2003, the owner pleaded guilty to owning a dangerous dog causing death.
+McCuen Pleads Guilty To Owning Dog That Killed Jennifer Brooke, Denver Channel, September 24, 2004 (web.archive.org).